Chuck Knox: Seattle Seahawks

 On January 26, 1983, Knox was hired to coach the Seattle Seahawks.
 He immediately went to work on trying to build a rushing attack with an ideal running back.
 In the 1983 NFL draft, the Seahawks traded three picks (first, second, and third round) to the Houston Oilers to move their position in the first round from 9th to 3rd in order to draft Curt Warner.

 During his first year in the Northwest, Knox led the team to its first playoff berth on the feet of Warner, who ran for 1,449 yards and 13 touchdowns.
 The Seahawks were matched against the Denver Broncos in the Wild Card game and won 31–7.
 They then played the Miami Dolphins on the road at the Orange Bowl and pulled off a 27–20 upset.
 However, Seattle's playoff run ended in the AFC Championship game when the Seahawks fell to the Los Angeles Raiders by a score of 30–14.
-Subsequent seasons saw the Seahawks remain competitive despite injuries to Warner, who suffered massive knee injury on the Kingdome turf in the 1984 opener.
+Subsequent seasons saw the Seahawks remain competitive despite injuries to Warner, who suffered a massive knee injury on the Kingdome turf in the 1984 opener.
 The 1988 team won the AFC West, their first division championship in team history that also made Knox the first head coach in history to win division titles with three different teams, but the team failed to reach the AFC Championship Game in the rest of Knox's tenure.
 He closed out his tenure with a 7-9 record in 1991, the third straight season where Seattle failed to reach the postseason.
 After nine years with Seattle, Knox mutually agreed with club owner Ken Behring and general manager Tom Flores to resign, having gone 80-63 in his tenure; Flores replaced him as coach.